Wet winter forces delays and closures of Stanislaus Forest roads

 Cottonwood Road & 3N01 Closure

 The Mi - Wok Ranger District has determined that road 1N04, also called Cottonwood Road, has been severely damaged to the point that the road will remain closed until at least 2018.
 Roads passing through steep terrain in the Rim Fire footprint were especially hard hit by the rains due to the minimal canopy cover and little deep rooted vegetation to hold soil in place.
 The map below shows which stretch of Cottonwood Road is closed.
 Cottonwood Road is typically accessed out of the town of Tuolumne and connects visitors to Cherry Lake.
 Despite the closure, visitors can still access River Ranch Campground, but the very popular swimming hole "God's Bath" on the Clavey River, won't be accessible this year, and Cherry Lake will not be accessible from the Tuolumne side this year.
-Additionally, visitors headed east on 3N01 out of Long Barn can access the Clavey, as well as Bourland Meadow, but cannot proceed past Reynold's Creek at the district boundary.
+Visitors headed east on 3N01 out of Long Barn can access the Clavey, as well as Bourland Meadow.

 Summit Ranger District Road Closures & Delays

 On top of actual road damage, the increased number of dead trees on the landscape mean more trees have fallen across roads than usual.
 In addition, large snow drifts further contribute to difficulties opening roads in the higher elevations of the Summit Ranger District.
 The map below reflects the current road conditions on the Summit District.
 Roads indicated in purple are roads that the forest has determined are so damaged that they are unlikely to reopen until at least 2018.
 If you had plans to visit the Beardsley Day Use area, you might reconsider those plans this year.
-Roads shown in red have had the typical seasonal closure extended from April 15th to June 15th this year.
-Anyone with ambitions of accessing trailheads off the Herring Creek Road or Eagle Meadow Road will need to delay plans for a few weeks at least.
-Access to Crabtree trailhead could open as soon as May 25th, or when the roads are clear of snow and down trees, indicated by the green line on the map. ***UPDATE As of 4 pm May 25th Crab Tree Road is still CLOSED so there is NO ACCESS TO CRABTREE TRAILHEAD YET***
+Anyone with ambitions of accessing trailheads off the Herring Creek Road will need to continue to wait.
+Herring Creek road is open to the start of the loop, but there is no access to the reservoir, campgrounds or trailheads yet.
+Eagle Meadow road is open but it may not be easily driveable.

 Calaveras Ranger District Road Closures & Delays

-There are five major forest roads on the Calaveras District that are not anticipated to open until 2018: Spicer, McKays, Board's Crossing, Slick Rock, and Candy Rock roads.
-Yes, this means that everything off Spicer Road will be inaccessible this year - Utica and Union reservoirs as well as Spicer itself.
+There are still some forest roads on the Calaveras District that are not anticipated to open until 2018: Board's Crossing and Candy Rock roads.
+Spicer road is open !!!
+You can now access Spicer, Utica and Union Reservoirs!
 In addition to these major closures, the following is an extensive list of roads that have had the seasonal closure extended from April 15 to June 15th.
 (Please forgive CSERC staff for not mapping these closures for you!):

 05N16X 06N13X 06N45 06N51Y 06N58 06N74Y 06N77 06N78 18EV298 19DC210 FR13172 08N01A 07N91Y 06N79 06N80 06N81 06N81Y 06N82 06N99X 07N02 18EV299 19EV110